andrealaforgia/asteroids/README.md

 ```

 ### Window modes
-The game can run either in full screen (0) or as a maximised window (1).
-The default is full screen:
+The game can run either as a maximised window (0, default) or in full screen (1).
 e.g. Running maximised:
 ```
-./asteroids --display=1 --window-mode=1
+./asteroids --window-mode=0
 ```